apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 - [Surrogate authentication](../authentication/Surrogate-Authentication.html) can correctly identify the primary principal's attributes for MFA activation.
 - SAML2 registered services are correctly located from the authentication request and are matched against service provider's entity id.
 - Person directory principal resolution can use attributes from the *current authentication attempt* to build the final principal.
-- The ability to retry failing tests is removed from CI to prevent test coverage miscalculations.
+- The ability to retry failing tests is removed from continuous integration builds to prevent test coverage miscalculations.
-- Triggering CI jobs and workflow runs is no longer automatically triggered to help reduce the load on the backlog.
+- Triggering continuous integration jobs and workflow runs is no longer automatically triggered to help reduce the load on the backlog.
+- CAS settings able to [Spring Expression Language](../configuration/Configuration-Spring-Expressions.html) now advertise this capability in the documentation.
 - Small improvements to CI test execution to ensure coverage results can be correctly calculated.

 ## Library Upgrades